Nemo417/rsschool-cv/cv.md

 ## About Me

 I am 18 years old.
-I am learning computer science at the univercity.I am very new in this.
+I am learning computer science at the univercity.I am very new at this.
 Considering that this field is very broad, I think that the university is not enough.
 I try to take extra courses.
 That's why I decided to take this course on a friend's advice.

 ### My Strenghts:
  - Hard work